Walter Shillington is an avid collector of mechanical watches. His reviews focus on inexpensive but often intriguing Chinese timepieces.

-The caseback includes a circular window, through which the mechanical, hand-wound movement can be observed.
-Both the caseback window and dial are composed of an acrylic material.
+The case back includes a circular window, through which the mechanical, hand-wound movement can be observed.
+Both the case back window and the dial are composed of acrylic material.

-Kronen & Söhne is trademarked by TRILLION TOP COMPANY LIMITED which was founded in 2012 and is headquartered in the international financial center of Hong Kong.
-This company, an import/exporter, owns several watch brands and markets their products around the world.
+Kronen & Söhne is trademarked by TRILLION TOP COMPANY LIMITED, which was founded in 2012 and is headquartered in the international financial center of Hong Kong.
+This company, an import/exporter, owns several watch brands and markets its products around the world.

 Kronen & Söhne do not actually operate a watch factory.
 My expectation is that they purchase the required components from a variety of Chinese manufacturers.
 These parts, in turn, are assembled into watches and packaged by other companies.